-- Staff turnover, attrition, early retirement - Mental health related leaves of absence

-- Loss of engagement, and disassociation

-- Staff burnout

-- Loss of motivation and decreased productivity

-- Physical impacts such as cardiovascular disease, and other physical manifestations of stress

-- Exhaustion and general unwellness
+- Staff turnover, attrition and early retirement. - Leaves of absence for mental-health reasons. - Disassociation and loss of engagement. - Staff burnout, loss of motivation and decreased productivity. - Physical impacts such as cardiovascular disease and other physical manifestations of stress. - Exhaustion and general unwellness.

-These issues present themselves as lost time incidents within the workplace, such as sick days, staff leave, health leave, loss of productivity and resignation.
+These issues present themselves as lost-time incidents within the workplace, such as sick days, staff leave, health leave, loss of productivity and resignation.